yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 Now its time to start setting up the Masternode.

-First we must create the masternode wallet address(es) to send your masternode coins to.
+First we must create the masternode wallet address(es) in your controller wallet to send your masternode coins to.

 1. Go to file > receiving addresses
 2. Click +New button